project-clever/rowhammer-tester-learning/TASKS.md

 ## Scholarship

-- [ ] Keep abreast of related  and fast moving literature
+- [ ] Keep abreast of related  and fast moving literature (maybe have file for collecting this?)
     - [ ] Rowhammer itself
     - [ ] Rowhammer defenses
     - [ ] Active learning